Shirley-Agbaowe/CUSTOMER-DATA-ANALYSIS/README.md

 # Data Sources

-#### The primary source of this data is the Capstone Project and this is open source data that can be downloaded freely from an Open source online such as Kaggle or any other data repository site.
+#### The primary source of this data  is CUSTOMERDATA.xlsx https://drive.google.com/drive/u/0/home
+is the Capstone Project and this is open source data that can be downloaded freely from an Open source online such as Kaggle or any other data repository site.

 # Tools used
 #### Microsoft Excel